sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 </div>

+## Validation Errors?

+If wgpu is using Vulkan on your machine, you may run into validation errors if you are running an older version of the Vulkan SDK.
+You should be using at least version `1.2.182` as older versions can give out some false positives.
+If errors persist, you may have encountered a bug in wgpu.
+You can post an issue at [https://github.com/gfx-rs/wgpu](https://github.com/gfx-rs/wgpu)

 ## Challenge

 Modify the `input()` method to capture mouse events, and update the clear color using that. *Hint: you'll probably need to use `WindowEvent::CursorMoved`*.